jelkinsjames/chameleon-PCB/PCM1863/README.md

 **6  - VREF:** Reference voltage output decoupling point (typically, 0.5 AVDD)
 - Connect 1-µF capacitor from this pin to AGND.
+# TODO: what voltage do I want for VREF?

 **7  - AGND:** Analog ground